RAC22/covidScreener/README.md

 Employees and/or guests will be asked to fill out a questionaire when attempting to sign in.
 # Questionnairee

-The questions asked should all imply that "no" implies not at risk for covid infection.
+The questions asked should all be structured that "no" implies not at risk for covid infection.

 ![Questionnaire](https://media.giphy.com/media/scT1PaBBsFoGQiExRG/giphy.gif)